 Real over Perfect

 I've been on welfare and in boardrooms.
 I've built companies and burned them down.
-I've been a firefighter, a bartender, a single mom on food stamps building a skincare company out of my mother's basement that somehow ended up in Whole Foods — which sounds inspirational until you know I was also bouncing checks and eating ramen while negotiating international distribution deals.
+I've been a firefighter, an ambulance driver, a bartender, a single mom on food stamps, building a skincare company out of my mother's basement that ended up in Whole Foods, which sounds inspirational until you know I was also bouncing checks and eating ramen while negotiating international distribution deals.
 I somehow convinced Pepperdine to let me into their MBA program without a bachelor's degree, which either makes me impressive or delusional.
 Jury's still out.

 I didn't have a simple childhood.
-But my stepdad raised me as his own — even after he and my mom split, he stayed.
+But my stepdad raised me as his own.
+Even after he and my mom split, he stayed.
 He chose me.
 He's 78 now and lives with us.
-He drives me absolutely crazy and I love him.
-That's the version of love I learned to trust.
-Not the fairy tale kind.
-The kind where someone just keeps showing up and you keep letting them.
+He drives me absolutely crazy, and I love him.

 I got fierce young.
 Probably too young.
-Armored up and kept going because that's what the women in my family have always done — my mother, her mother, and her mother before her.
-A deep lineage of women who refused to stay down and refused to shut up.
+Armored up and kept going because that's what the women in my family have always done.
+My mother, her mother, and her mother before her.
+Women who refused to stay down and refused to shut up.
 My mom always said my will was stronger than hers.
 I took that as a compliment.
 She may not have meant it as one.

 That fierceness built a lot of things.
 It also cost me something.
 But that's what the articles are for.

-Saint Kay started because I kept having the same conversation — at dinner tables, on park benches, after two glasses of wine — the kind where someone says the thing they've been holding and the whole table goes quiet for a second.
+Saint Kay started because I kept having the same conversations, at dinner tables, on park benches, after two glasses of wine, the kind where someone says the thing they've been holding, and the whole table goes quiet for a second.
 I finally thought, maybe I should just turn the mic on.

-My superpower is seeing people — really seeing them — and staying in the room.
+What I'm actually good at is staying in the room.
 Do I judge?
 Of course I do.
-I'm human.
-But here's what happens next: I catch it.
-I sit with it.
+But I catch it.
 And I remember that I've been every version of the person sitting across from me.
 The one who lied.
 The one who quit.
 The one who stayed too long.
 The one who blew it up and called it courage.
+That's not wisdom.
+That's just mileage.